markyoder/wasp_clone/wasphive/README.md

     line:X column:Y - Validation Error: MESSAGE
 ```

-	*The NEAMS Workbench captures the line and column reported so that the offending input elements can be navigated to simply by clicking on the message.*
+	*Input validation applications may capture the line and column reported so that the offending input elements can be navigated to simply by clicking on the message.*

 2. Problems with the ***schema*** file are reported in the following form:
 ```javascript